 I got excited when I spotted this kitty and took its picture, and our guide, noticing that I was enamored of felines, told me that cats are so popular in Nara that the city’s nickname is Nya-ra.
 (Nya is the Japanese way to say Meow.)
 After that, every time we found a cat, she would point it out to me.

 One more cat!
+My apologies if you are not a cat lover.
 At least it wasn’t deer anymore.

 3) Have a sake tasting